marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 >>> plt.boxplot(all_data, vert=False, meanline=True, showmeans=True, labels=label_list)
 # vert -> if False makes the boxes horizontal instead of vertical
 # meanline and showmeans -> if True will show the location of the mean within the plots
 # labels -> add labels to the different datasets.
-The number of items within the brackets must be coincide with the number of datasets to be plotted.
+Ensure that the number of items in the brackets coincide with the number of datasets to plot.
 >>> plt.xlabel('apparent diameter ($\mu m$)') # add the x-axis label
 >>> plt.show() # write this and click return if the plot did not appear automatically
 ```

 ![figure 10.
 Examples of box plots](https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/Boxplot_02.png)
 *Figure 10.
-Box plot comparing four datasets obtained from the same sample but located in different places of the thin section.
+Box plot comparing four unimodal datasets obtained from the same sample but located in different places along the thin section.
 At left, a box plot with the default appearance.
 At right, the same box plot with the optional parameters showing above.
 Dashed lines are the mean.
 Note that the all the datasets show similar median, means, IQRs, and whisker locations.
 In contrast, the fliers (points) approximately above 100 microns vary greatly.*

 #### ***Other methods of interest***